What is psikat?

 Parameter Description

-WAVE Waveform: SAW, PULSE, TRI, NOISE
+WAVE Waveform: SAW, PULSE, TRI, NOISE, SINE

 DUTY Pulse width